PC Gamer: Podcast

 The PC Gamer UK podcast started on 4 May 2007 and ran 93 episodes until its final episode, which was released on 5 July 2013.
 It had a rotating cast made up of members of the staff including Chris Thursten, Tom Senior, Graham Smith, Tom Francis, and Marsh Davies.
 The podcast was formerly hosted by Ross Atherton until his departure in June 2009 and then by Tim Edwards until his departure in 2012.
 The host position varied between Chris Thursten and Graham Smith from week to week.
 Previously monthly, the podcast was recorded every fortnight.
 Participants discussed the games they had been playing and news from the industry, and answered questions submitted via Twitter.

 The podcast began again in March 2016 with a new episode being released weekly.

 PC Gamer US

 Magazine

 The American edition of PC Gamer launched in 1994.

-In 1999, Future US, then known as Imagine media, purchased rival magazine PC Games and merged its staff into the magazine.
+In 1999, Future US, then known as Imagine Media, purchased the rival magazine PC Games and merged its staff into the magazine.